Alipsa/munin/README.md

 1. create a lib folder where your spring boot jar resides
 2. copy the additional jar to the lib folder
-3. add path to the folder when starting spring boot:
+3. add the path to the folder when starting spring boot:
 `java -Dloader.path=file:lib/ -Dspring.profiles.active=prod -jar munin-1.0.0-SNAPSHOT.jar`

 ### Mail